 A school’s reputation has so many components and everyone has a part to play – your engagement skills will come to the fore and will also support the school when a challenging situation or incident occurs.

 Wherever your school is on its continued growth journey it takes courage, motivation and determination.
-Play your part and learn some new techniques by joining us at our workshop on Tuesday 26th January: A governor’s introduction to marketing, click here to book your complimentary place.
+Play your part and learn some new techniques by joining us at our workshop: A governor’s introduction to marketing, click here to book your complimentary place.